ZixiZhaoxjy/Degradation-Early-Prediction/README.md

 * After changing the experiment settings, __run `***model.py` directly for training and testing.__

 # 4. Experiment Details
-The entire experiment consists of three steps:
+The entire experiment consists of three steps as well as three models:
-* ChemicalProcessModel: Model multi-dimensional chemical processes by using early cycle and guiding sample data.
-* DomainAdaptModel: Adapt these predictions to specific temperatures.
-* DegradationTrajectoryModel: Use adapted chemical processes to predict the degradation in later cycles.
+* ChemicalProcessModel
+* DomainAdaptModel
+* DegradationTrajectoryModel
+First, we model multi-dimensional chemical processes using early cycle and guiding sample data; second, we adapt these predictions to specific temperatures; and third, we use adapted chemical processes to avoid the need for physical measures in later cycles.
+The extent of early data used is tailored to meet the desired accuracy, assessed by mean absolute percentage error for consistent cross-stage comparisons.

 ## 4.1 Chemical process prediction model considering initial manufacturing variability-ChemicalProcessModel
 To allow the network to focus on relevant aspects of the voltage response matrix $x$ conditioned by the additional retirement condition information $cond$, we introduced the attention mechanism in both the encoder and decoder of the VAE.
 Here, we use the encoder as an example to illustrate.